-CSE/CCE involve exploitative situations where the young person receives some reward in exchange for engaging in sexual or illegal activities or is blackmailed or otherwise coerced into doing so.
+CSE/CCE involve exploitative situations where the young person receives some reward in exchange for engaging in sexual or illegal activities such as transporting money or drugs through county lines or is blackmailed or otherwise coerced into doing so.
 What marks out exploitation is an imbalance of power in the relationship.
 CSE/CCE can involve varying degrees of coercion, intimidation or enticement, including unwanted pressure from peers to have sex or deal drugs, for example, sexual bullying including cyberbullying and grooming.
-It is important to recognise that some young people who are being sexually or criminally exploited may not themselves recognise the exploitation and do not exhibit any external signs of this abuse.
+"County lines" drug dealing, where illegal drugs are transported from one area to another by children or vulnerable young people who are coerced by gangs, can encompass both CCE and CSE, with increased levels of intimidation, violence (including sexual violence) and weapons-related crimes.
+Some young people who are being sexually or criminally exploited may not themselves recognise the exploitation and may not exhibit any external signs of this abuse.
+CSE includes any kind of sexual physical contact and non-contact activities involving sexual imagery or watching sexual activities.
+It may happen over a prolonged time or be a one-off event.
+Signs of child criminal exploitation and / or child sexual exploitation can include: